What Does A Pediatric Medical Assistant Do?

 Being a pediatric medical assistant takes understanding and a lot of heart.
 But if you desire helping children in a medical setting, becoming a pediatric medical assistant may be the perfect career choice for you.

-Start your CMA
+Start your CMAGeneral Duties

 Pediatric medical assistants work for doctors and nurses who specialize in treating children.
 The general administrative needs of a medical office are the responsibility of pediatric medical assistants who handle medical files, make appointments and manage payment issues; however, some will check a patient’s body temperature or perform other basic medical services.